awsdocs/amazon-s3-userguide/doc_source/storage_lens_iam_permissions.md

 **Note**
 You can’t use your account's root user credentials to view Amazon S3 Storage Lens dashboards\.
 To access S3 Storage Lens dashboards, you must grant the requisite IAM permissions to a new or existing IAM user\.
 Then, sign in with those user credentials to access S3 Storage Lens dashboards\.
 For more information, see [AWS Identity and Access Management best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)\.
 Using S3 Storage Lens on the Amazon S3 console can require multiple permissions\.
-For example; to edit a dashboard on the console, you need the following permissions:
+For example, to edit a dashboard on the console, you need the following permissions:
 `s3:ListStorageLensConfigurations`
 `s3:GetStorageLensConfiguration`
 `s3:PutStorageLensConfiguration`